LeonardoMalagueta/Socket-Serialization-Methods-Comparison/README.md

 Each client sends the same set of operations (**Auth**, **Echo**, **Sum**, and many other queries) but using different message formats (String, JSON, and Protobuffers).

 #### **Steps**
+1. Open a terminal inside the `/dist` folder.
-1. Double-click the executable programs
+2. Double-click the executable programs

    or

-1. Open a terminal inside the `/dist` folder.
 2. Run any of the clients:

 ```bash